 One more example…

-I once designed a dynamic webinar event for a client, which is systematically and automatically ran for quite some time.
+I once designed a webinar event (rooted in dynamic marketing) for a client, which is systematically and automatically ran for quite some time.

 Not only did we track the clicks and sign ups – we also tracked who: